+distance live transportation?

+, pain, frustration, fear and distress, as well es, death.
+For these reasons, transport of live ot as short as possible.
+Specifically, any trans nown to decrease welfare significantly.
+In the llarly oxygenation, can have a significant imp port

+0

+e transport but the scope 1

+e transport and the scope 3

+nce live transportation across all 5

+0

+onsibility for farm animal welfare 5

+0

+nt oversees the implementation 5

+to be achieved.
+5

+to be taken to achieve these, 10

+es and targets.

+ommitments and against their objecti ves

+es and targets.
+0

+argets.
+5

+(Max Score 5)

 Q15.
-Does the company describe its internal processes for ensuring that its farm animal welfare policy is effectively implemented?

-The effective implementation of a farm animal welfare policy relies on employees who are competent to oversee the implementation of the policy, and on controls that allow the company to respond quickly and effectively in the event of non-compliance with the policy.
+Does the company describe its internal processes for ensuring that its farm animal welfare policy is effect implemented? ively The effective implementation of a farm animal welfare policy relies on employees who are competent to oversee the implementation of the policy, and on controls that allow the company to respond quickly and effectively in the event of non-compliance with the policy.
+Employee training No information provided on employee training in farm animal welfare.

-Employee training

-No information provided on employee training in farm animal welfare.
 0 The company provides specific training to employees in farm animal welfare.
-5

-Actions taken in the event of non-compliance

-The company provides no information on the actions to be taken in the event of non-compliance with the farm animal welfare policy.

-The company describes the actions it takes in the event of non-compliance with its farm animal welfare policy.
-5
+5 Actions taken in the event of non-compliance The company provides no information on the actions to be taken in the event of non-compliance with the farm animal welfare policy.
+0 The company describes the actions it takes in the event of non-compliance with its farm animal welfare policy.
+5 (Max S core 1 Q16.

-Q16.
 Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain?
 Many of the business risks and opportunities associated with farm animal welfare relate to companies' supply chains.
 Companies have the ability to influence their suppliers' performance both formally (e.g. through contracts, auditing processes) and informally (e.g. through capacity building and education).
 No description of processes for implementing farm animal welfare policy through supply chain.
+0 Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via supplier contracts? · No information on how farm animal welfare is included in supplier contracts.
+0

-Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via supplier contracts?
+Many of the business risks and opportunities associated with farm animal welfare relate to companies' supply chains.
+Companies have the ability to influence their suppliers' performance both formally (e.g. through contracts, auditing processes) and informally (e.g. through capacity building and education).
+No description of processes for implementing farm animal welfare policy through supply chain.
+0 Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via supplier contracts?
 No information on how farm animal welfare is included in supplier contracts.
 0 The company incorporates farm animal welfare into contractual obligations for suppliers but this is limited by geography and/or certain products or species 3 The company incorporates farm animal welfare into contractual obligations for suppliers across all species, products and geographies.
+5 Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via monitoring and auditing?
+0 No information provided on how supplier compliance with contract conditions is monitored.
+0 The company specifies farm animal welfare as part of supplier auditing programme.
+5 Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via education and support?
+No information provided on the specific support and/or education provided to suppliers.
+0 The company provides specific support and/or education provided to suppliers on farm animal welfare policy/issues.
 5

-Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via monitoring and auditing?

-No information provided on how supplier compliance with contract conditions is monitored.

-The company specifies farm animal welfare as part of supplier auditing programme.

-Does the company describe how it implements its farm animal welfare policy (or equivalent) through its supply chain via education and support?

-No information provided on the specific support and/or education provided to suppliers.
-0 The company provides specific support and/or education provided to suppliers on farm animal welfare 5 policy/issues.